 - Most modern military forces around the world allow women to serve in most roles.
 Generally, however, women are restricted from serving in front-line infantry or armored units, or special forces like the Navy SEALs.
 Most will claim it's out of a sense of fairness, and it may well be, but in a lot of cases it's initially motivated by a shortage of recruits.

-- Related to the front line issue, outright said in a movie (might even be Truth in Television) that it's bad for media relations if bodies of American young women get hauled off the battlefield.
+- Related to the front line issue, it was outright said in a movie (might even be Truth in Television) that it's bad for media relations if the bodies of young American women get hauled off the battlefield.

 - In the US Navy there is a considerable roadblock in having facilities on ships and particularly submarines, since nobody yet thinks it a good idea to put generally young adults of opposite genders in the same small spaces while sharing restrooms and showers.
 Consequently female officers (who have much more private accommodations) can serve in more locations then enlisted female.